“We were able to reduce our data center footprint, reduce power costs, and, most importantly, our users are finally happy with our VDI performance.”

 Harnessing the Power or Hyperconvergence

 One Canadian electric company can measure its hyperconvergence success with a particularly notable metric: user happiness.
 Guelph Hydro’s systems analyst, Adam Borecki, says that the IT team used to field lots of calls from users complaining about their virtual desktops—60-70 in total.
 Users were often disconnected, or their systems were running slowly.
 IT was working on incremental improvements every three to six months, but they weren’t always obvious.
 “It’s a night and day difference” since implementing SimpliVity, Borecki said.
-“We’ve heard nothing negative about any of the virtual desktops we’ve deployed.”
+“We were able to reduce our data center footprint, reduce power costs, and, most importantly, our users are finally happy with our VDI performance.”

 Borecki and the other five IT team members at Guelph Hydro have saved huge amounts of time since they deployed SimpliVity hyperconverged infrastructure in the summer of 2015.
 They used to spend many hours helping their 80-90 total end users and managing their infrastructure.
 The decision to move to SimpliVity came from the company’s goal to be on the leading edge of technology.
 Previously, they’d used SANs to run 60-70 VMware hosts on two networks, and the resulting “spaghetti” effect meant the data center was cluttered.
 Guelph Hydro’s IT team wanted to make the company’s data center footprint smaller and improve performance as they also started pushing VDI out to their AutoCAD users.
 The SAN took up half to three-quarters of a rack in the space the company had.
 But adding flash processors and hybrid flash arrays, then ESX hosts with NVIDIA cards, still didn’t solve the problem.
 “There was something missing,” Borecki said.